Skip to content

 Wednesday mornings 8:00-12:00 CET are reserved for periodic updates, with services potentially unavailable during this time frame.
 If the batch queues must be drained (for redeployment of node images, rebooting of compute nodes, etc) then a Slurm reservation will be in place that will prevent jobs from running into the maintenance window.

-Exceptional and non-disruptive updates may happen outside this time frame and will be announced to the users mailing list, and on the CSCS status page.
+Exceptional and non-disruptive updates may happen outside this time frame and will be announced to the users mailing list, the CSCS Status Page and the #eiger channel of the CSCS User Slack.

 Change log